The Boulevard of the Allies

 The Most Expensive Roadway in the World

 Constructing the Boulevard of the Allies was a monumental task.
-The entire roadway was built in a succession of construction phases, over a twenty-year period, beginning in 1920.
+The entire roadway was built in a succession of construction phases, over a ten-year period, beginning in 1920.

 Second Avenue after widening in 1921.